ovishesh/MSA-GIT-WebDev-Workshop/4. Content/Introduction to Web Dev.md

 </body>
 ```
 ## 4. Adding a Heading.
-Below the comment, we will add the heading "<h1>My First Heading</h1>".
+Below the comment, we will add the heading "My First Heading".

 h1 is the most important heading.
 We can also use other headings like h2, h3, h4, h5, and h6, with h6 having the least importance.
 ```